-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 One of the most in-demand careers is working as an HVAC technician.
-Learn more about their skill set, how to become one and about how much you can expect to make.
+Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

 - Air conditioners